Girl Gone Gourmet

 On the show, the host was making some sort of pasta salad-egg salad concoction and it was that one simple pasta preparation step that inspired this BLT pasta salad.
 Since then, I’ve never looked back and I always chill my cooked pasta.
 The result is a pasta salad that’s not too dry or too runny.
 It works every time.

-So, seeing as summer is upon us, I gave this almost 10-year old post a makeover with a few more tips and tricks and new (much-improved) photos to showcase this favorite summer salad.
+So, seeing as summer is upon us, I gave this almost 12-year old post a makeover with a few more tips and tricks and new (much-improved) photos to showcase this favorite summer salad.
 The BLT pasta salad recipe, however, is still the same.

 Tips for Making BLT Pasta Salad

-I like to use rotini pasta for this salad because it’s corkscrew-shape is a great vehicle for the creamy dressing.
+I like to use rotini pasta for this salad because its corkscrew shape is a great vehicle for the creamy dressing.

-This chilling step is critical because if you toss warm pasta with a creamy mayo-based-dressing the heat from the pasta will break down the dressing making it runny and not so nice.
+This chilling step is critical because if you toss warm pasta with a creamy mayo-based dressing the heat from the pasta will break down the dressing making it runny and not so nice.
 The warm pasta will also absorb a lot of the dressing so, when it’s time to serve it, the pasta salad will be dry instead of creamy.
 Runny or dry BLT pasta salad = sad face.

 I prefer thick-cut bacon for this pasta salad.
 While the pasta is boiling I cook the bacon strips, drain them of their excess grease on a paper towel, and, once they’ve cooled, chop them into generous bite-sized pieces.
 I like to see the bigger pieces of bacon in the salad rather than finely chopping it.